I am new to cycling - can I ride with you?

 Saturday morning rides and Five Miles to Fabulous rides are leisurely at up to 10 mph.
 Our Sunday & Wednesday rides are faster and you'll need to be comfortable averaging a moving speed of 12 mph, which means about 15 mph on the flat.

-Do I have to be a Cycling UK member to come out?
+Do I have to be a Cycling UK member?

 Regulars have different types of cycles, but most have triple chainsets with low gears.
 Touring or hybrid bikes with racks so you can carry stuff are popular, and some riders use mountain-bikes in the winter and road bikes in summer.
 If your bike does not have low gears, and you are not confident of your ability to tackle hills, contact us before coming out, as some rides are hillier than others.
 Any cycle that you ride should be maintained in a safe condition.